Cameroonian Refugee Assistance

 Nigeria Faithful Works was made aware of this ministry through connections in Cameroon, and sent NFW Project Coordinator John Edor to find out how we might come alongside.
 John was very impressed with Rev. Njeru and his vision for helping, and provided us with much useful information.

 NFW sent a small contribution in 2021, which was used to provide meals for schoolchildren and medicines for sick people.
-Rev. Njeru’s clear accountability and enthusiasm for the task led us to make a larger commitment in 2022.
+Rev. Njeru’s clear accountability and enthusiasm for the task led us to make a larger commitment in 2022, and again in 2023.